swagtop/bevy-flake/docs/details.md

 ## Who is this for?

 This flake is for Nix users, who want to work with Bevy.
 Its goal is to be as ergonomic for power user as for beginners.
-The flake provides suite of packages useful for Bevy development, that all are configured from a single place.
+The flake provides a suite of packages useful for Bevy development, that all are configured from a single place.

 It is for the developer who wants to use a Nix environment to compile portable binaries for the major desktop platforms on their own computer, instead of